goldstrike77/ansible-role-OS-consul/README.md

 - Changes in Key/Value can result in changes in near real-time.
 - The Key/Value store is highly available – each Consul keeps an up to date local copy of the entire Key/Value store.
 - You can register external services to Consul server, e.g. the official AWS NTP service.
-- Consul and docker works really well together.
+- Consul and Docker works really well together.

 <p><img src="https://raw.githubusercontent.com/goldstrike77/goldstrike77.github.io/master/img/consul-illustration.png" /></p>